-ESB Level 1 Certi ESB Level 1 Certificate in ESOL International All Modes

-CEFR Level B2

-Assessment method Paper-based tests - multiple choice completed on optical mark forms and externally marked and moderated.
-Writing tasks completed on paper in an answer booklet and externally marked and moderated.
-Speaking assessment conducted face-to-face with ESB trained assessors/interlocutors.

-Regulation start date 1 st February 2008

-Qualification number 500/3647/6

-GLH/TQT 300 hours / 330 hours

-Age range Children from age 11 to adult learners
+ESE ESB Level 1 Certificate in ESOL International All Modes CEFR Level B2 Assessment method Paper-based assessments - listening, reading and use of English are assessed with multiple-choice questions, completed on optical mark forms and externally marked and moderated.
+Writing tasks are handwritten in an answer booklet and externally marked and moderated.
+Speaking assessments are face-to-face with ESB-trained assessors and interlocutors.
+Online assessments - listening, reading and use of English are assessed with multiple-choice questions, completed online and externally marked and moderated.
+Writing tasks are completed online and externally marked and moderated.
+Speaking assessments are online using a video-conferencing platform, with ESB-trained assessors and interlocutors.
+Regulation start date 1 st February 2008 Qualification number 500/3647/6 GLH/TQT 300 hours / 330 hours Age range Children from age 11 to adult learners